-HOW NEANDERTHAL TRAITS WERE OUTBRED:
+HOW & WHY (SOME) NEANDERTHAL TRAITS WERE OUTBRED:

 Many racist theories about the “disappearance” of Neanderthals.
 The latest one, from Oxford University, claims that Neanderthals’ big, beautiful eyes, and their big muscles caused their demise: Neanderthals were too busy looking at things, while flexing their muscles.
 The “idea” is that larger eyes would have crowded the Neanderthal brain out, making them relatively stupid.
 In particular eyes made them incapable of having social groups as large as those of Homo Sapiens Sapiens.